noniec/wireframing/README.md

 #### Usefullness of Figma for Wireframing
 Figma allows designers to start with low-fidelity wireframes and gradually build up to high-fidelity prototypes without switching tools.
 It also helps teams visualize ideas quickly, gather feedback, and ensure alignment between designers, developers, and stakeholders.

+## Benefits of Wireframing in Software Development
+Wireframing plays a key role in the software development process by helping teams visualize ideas before moving into design and coding.
+It serves as a bridge between concept and execution, ensuring that everyone involved understands what the final product should achieve.

+### 1. Clear Visualization of Ideas
+Wireframes provide a visual outline of how an application or website will look and function.
+This helps stakeholders and developers see the structure, layout, and flow before development begins.
+**Example:** In a hotel booking app, a wireframe can show the layout of the search bar, date picker, and booking button, making it easy to refine ideas early.

+### 2. Better Communication Among Teams
+Wireframes act as a shared reference point for designers, developers, and clients.
+They help everyone understand user interactions, page flow, and content placement.
+**Example:** When a designer shows a wireframe of the booking page, developers can easily discuss technical feasibility while clients confirm that the layout meets their expectations.

+### 3. Early Detection of Design Issues
+By sketching out the layout first, teams can identify usability problems early, before time and resources are spent coding.
+**Example:** A confusing navigation bar or overcrowded layout can be spotted and fixed during wireframing, saving major rework later.

+### 4. Saves Time and Development Costs
+Since wireframes are easy to modify, they allow fast adjustments to user feedback or business changes.
+This reduces the chances of expensive redesigns once coding starts.

+### 5. Guides the Design and Development Process
+Wireframes serve as a blueprint for UI design and development.
+They help developers understand what components are needed and how screens interact.
+**Example:** Developers can use the wireframe to plan database structures for user bookings or to implement consistent navigation patterns.

+In summary, wireframing helps teams plan, communicate, and build better software by providing clarity from the very beginning of the development cycle.